David Wu, MD

 Receiving epidural steroid injections in or near your spine is especially effective for reducing inflammation, relieving pain, and improving range of motion.
 Once you have increased mobility, physical therapy can help you build strength and restore flexibility.

 If your back pain is caused by a degenerative condition or a physical injury, it may respond best to a facet joint injection.
-This injection, administered directly to the facet joints of your spine, uses a local anesthetic to block the specific nerve signals that are causing pain.
+If your back pain is caused by a degenerative condition or a physical injury, it may respond best to a facet joint injection.
+This steroid injection for back pain and/or joint pain, administered directly to the facet joints of your spine, uses a local anesthetic to block the specific nerve signals that are causing pain.

 Radiofrequency ablation (often referred to as RFA) is another treatment method for chronic back pain, especially in the lower back.
 Dr. Wu utilizes an innovative device by St. Jude Medical called the SimplicityTM Probe.
 With this technology, a radio wave produces an electrical current which heats up the targeted nerve area.
 This ultimately results in fewer pain signals from the targeted area, and back pain relief.